-Sarasota County’s 2016 Board-adopted Parks, Preserves and Recreation Strategic Master Plan (PPRSMP) examined community recreational needs, establishing desired levels of service, and outlining implementation strategies.
-This PPRSMP will help guide future Neighborhood Parkland Acquisition Program, Environmentally Sensitive Lands Protection Program and other park acquisition priorities and the appropriate development of existing and new sites.
+Sarasota County’s 2016 Board-adopted Parks, Preserves and Recreation Strategic Master Plan (PPRSMP) examines community recreational needs.
+It establishes desired levels of service, and outlining implementation strategies.
+The PPRSMP will guide the future:

 Considerations in the development of a concept plan include:

 - The intent of the land acquisition (e.g., was the land acquired primarily for the